-Science Advisory Reports (SAR) summarise the technical considerations and document the conclusions and advice developed during a CSAS science peer review process.
-SAR include traditional Stock Status Reports, Ecosystem Status Reports, and Habitat Status Reports, as well as advice pertaining to management strategies, frameworks and guidelines on the assessment or evaluation on specific issues, impacts of human activities on ecosystem components.
-Recovery assessments for species or populations are also included in this series.
+Science Advisory Reports (SAR) summarise the technical considerations and document the conclusions and advice developed during a CSAS RPR process.
+SARs include traditional Stock Status Reports, Ecosystem Status Reports, and Habitat Status Reports, as well as advice pertaining to management strategies, frameworks and guidelines on the assessment or evaluation on specific issues, such as impacts of human activities on ecosystem components.
+Recovery potential assessments for species or populations of conservation concern are also included in this series.